Trương Thị Mai: Party Central Committee

 On January 26, 2016, at the 12th National Congress of the Communist Party of Vietnam, she was elected a member of the Central Committee of the Communist Party of Vietnam.
 The next day, on January 27, 2016, she was elected to the Politburo of the Central Committee of the Communist Party of Vietnam.
 On February 4, 2016, she became a member of the Secretariat of the Central Committee of the Communist Party of Vietnam, and the Head of the Mass Mobilisation Commission of the CPV Central Committee.

 In April 2016, she was appointed by the Politburo to be a member of the Presidium of the Central Committee of the Vietnam Fatherland Front.
 On May 24, 2017, she became the President of the Vietnam - Cuba Friendship Association, succeeding Nguyen Thi Kim Ngan.

 Politburo

 Organization Commission

 On January 30, 2021, at the 13th National Congress of the Communist Party of Vietnam, she was elected as a full member of the 13th Central Committee of the Communist Party of Vietnam.
 The next day, on January 31, at the first plenum of the 13th Party Central Committee, she was elected a member of the Politburo of the Communist Party of Vietnam.
-On April 8, 2021, she was appointed Head of Organization Commission of the Central Committee of the Communist Party of Vietnam, succeeding Phạm Minh Chính, the first-ever woman one.
+On April 8, 2021, she was appointed Head of Organization Commission of the Central Committee of the Communist Party of Vietnam, succeeding Phạm Minh Chính, the first-ever woman to hold the position.

 Secretariat

 On 6 March 2023, the 13th Politburo appointed Mai to the post Permanent Member of the Secretariat, succeeding Võ Văn Thưởng, who left office after his election as President of Vietnam on 2 March 2023.
 Mai is the first woman to hold this position.
+She resigned on 16 May 2024, after she committed what the party said were regulation violations that negatively impacted the party and the nation.